Flat topology and its dual aspects: The flat topology

-An ideal of $R$ is said to be a regular ideal if it is generated by a subset of $I(R)$ where $I(R)$ is the set of idempotent elements of $R$.
+Here an ideal of $R$ is said to be a regular ideal if it is generated by a subset of idempotent elements of $R$.
+The set of idempotent elements of $R$ is denoted by $I(R)$.
 Each maximal element of the set of proper regular ideals of $R$ (ordered by inclusion) is called a max-regular ideal of $R$.
 By the Zorn's Lemma, every proper regular ideal of $R$ is contained in a max-regular ideal of $R$.
 The set of max-regular ideals of $R$ is denoted by $\Sp(R)$ and it is called the \emph{pierce spectrum} of $R$.
 There is a profinite topology on the pierce spectrum:\\

 \begin{lemma} The set $\Sp(R)$ is a profinite space.\\ \end{lemma}